Ricmatgal/prepNFB/README.md

    * Automated and flexible analyses of functional localizer data<br/>
    * ROI delineation tool based on SPM contrasts with visualizations<br/>
 2) Automated Motion Correction template creation based on for instance resting state acquisition<br/>
-3) Autmoated .ini file creation</b><br/>
+3) Automated .ini file creation</b><br/>
 4) Running PTB experiments and creating experiments parameters<br/>
 5) Session to session coregistration with visualization</b><br/>
    * based on structural scans<br/>
    * based on epi scans<br/>
 6) OpenNFT protocol tool that allows for:<br/>
-   * Flexible creation and visualization of a NFB protocol that is the user can then save as a .json file<br/>
+   * Flexible creation and visualization of a NFB protocol that the user can then save as a .json file<br/>
    * Loading and subsequent eddititing of pre-exisiting .json protocol file<br/>